META II: Operation

-The original paper is not freely available, but was reprinted in Doctor Dobb's Journal (April 1980).
+The original paper is not freely available, but was reprinted in Dr. Dobb's Journal, April 1980.
 Transcribed source code has at various times been made available (possibly by the CP/M User Group).
 The paper included a listing of the description of Meta II, this could in principle be processed manually to yield an interpretable program in virtual machine opcodes; if this ran and produced identical output then the implementation was correct.

 META II was basically a proof of concept.
 A base from which to work.

 META II is not presented as a standard language, but as a point of departure from which a user may develop his own META "language".